munish-shah/cf_ai_/README.md

 ## Contributing

-This is a demonstration project for Cloudflare's platform capabilities.
+This is project demonstrates Cloudflare's platform capabilities, and supports creation on its platform.
 Feel free to fork and extend it!

-## License

-MIT

 ## Acknowledgments